soenneker/soenneker.blazor.filepond/README.md

 This library simplifies the integration of FilePond into Blazor applications, providing access to options, methods, plugins, and events.
 A demo project showcasing common usages is included.

-Diligence was taken to align the API, options, and events closely with the JS.
+Diligence was taken to align the Blazor API with JS.
 Refer to the [FilePond documentation](https://pqina.nl/filepond/docs/) for details.

 ## Installation